EXTREME COLD! What happens now?

-When snow falls in the Foothills region we may decide to cancel buses (or more rarely, classes) for student safety.
+When winter weather arrives in the Foothills region we may decide to cancel buses (or more rarely, classes) for student safety.
 There are always a lot of questions surrounding winter weather and school, and we have all the answers for you.

 How do you decide to cancel buses?